ShantelAcker/annyeong/README.md

 # annyeong_landing_page
- a landing page for a korean learning service
+ a sample landing page for a korean learning service